 What We Learned at the Advance Schools

 The animations made it very easy for everyone to understand what we wanted them to do and made their learning curve a little less frustrating.
-That is not say there was no frustration but it was easier to handle the frustration when we could come back in and watch the animations to help it all make sense.
-Then go back out and the students could “get it” and shoot better than the morning session.
+That’s not to say there was no frustration, but it was easier to handle the frustration when we could come back in and watch the animations to help it all make sense.
+Then we go back out and the students could “get it” and shoot better than the morning session.

 We thank Steve Brown for coming and helping us with the Advance Classes.
 He is always a pleasure to listen to with his words of wisdom – and of course, the jokes.

 The 74 Ranch is a wonderful experience.
 If you haven’t ever been then put it on your “bucket list” – and bring stretchy pants to wear home.
 The food is absolutely excellent and you can’t turn it down.
 The staff has always been wonderful in taking care of our group and we thank them for that.

 Where else can you go and stay in a wonderful lodge, eat and drink wonderful food, shoot all the clays you want for three and a half days, and be immersed and consumed with shooting with other shooters who love this game as much as you do.
 What a weekend!!!

 We are home for a few days then off to Camanche Hills just southeast of Sacramento, California to do clinics.
 So, until next week, remember to go to each practice session with a goal and each shot with a purpose.